The Fund will aim to provide income returns of at least the target return of BBSW plus 4%.

 A professional investor either holds a financial services licence, or owns or controls assets of at least $10 million.

-BSUB aims to track the performance of an index (before fees and expenses) that provides exposure to a portfolio of floating rate subordinated bonds issued by the four major Australian banks.
+AGVT aims to track the performance of an index (before fees and expenses) that provides exposure to a portfolio of high-quality bonds issued by Australian federal and state governments, and with a component issued by supranationals and sovereign agencies.